Peer Assisted Study Sessions

 - be an undergraduate for undergraduate units, or postgraduate for postgraduate units

-- be in Australia for the duration of the role
+- be in Australia for all hours worked

 - have successfully completed at least 48 credit points of your Monash degree